avstack-lab/demo-platform/README.md

 ```
 ./download_tracking.sh
 ```
 from inside the `data` folder. **NOTE:** if you system does not allow you to make a folder at /data/tracking, then pass an argument to the call above with your custom download folder, e.g., `./download_tracking.sh ./data/tracking` aka locally.
+You can use local downloads of any `AVstack`-compatible dataset such as KITTI or nuScenes.

 Ensure the symbolic links attached appropriately to the location that the data was downloaded.